alicolville/Weight-Tracker/readme.txt

 1. Install "Weight Loss Tracker" via the "Plugins" page in WordPress Admin (or download zip and upload).
 2. Setup the plugin in WordPress Admin panel by goto to Settings > Weight Loss Tracker
 3. Create a page that users will visit.
-Within the page content add the shortcode [weightlosstracker].
+Within the page content add the shortcode [wlt].
 4. Voila

 == Frequently Asked Questions ==